Metal Armor Dragonar: Story

-Dragonar takes place in the year 2087 AD, when a military force called the United Lunar Empire Gigano has risen and captured the Moon.
+Dragonar takes place in the year 2087 AD, when a military force called the United Lunar Empire Giganos has risen and captured the Moon.
 Their stated goal is the rebirth of mankind, but their primary intention by some of its members is the destruction of all those who dwell on Earth.
 To this end, the Empire uses humanoid battle machines called Metal Armors, as well as a gigantic mass driver cannon.
 Originally intended to send lunar material to Earth orbit for later retrieval, the Mass driver is reconfigured to launch small meteorites towards the home world.
 By the time the story takes place, many bombardments have already taken place.

 The Earth Alliance became the Earth Federation military, unable to compete with the Giganos military might, manages to steal three prototype Metal Armors, called the Dragonars, with plans to reverse-engineer them with the help of exiled Giganos scientists.
 However, the ship carrying the Dragonars (posing as a refugee ship) is chased to a neutral colony by Giganos, and an attack is staged to retrieve them.
-Kaine, Tapp and Light, three friends and EFM trainees, are on the colony during the attack, and find a dying Giganos spy who gives them three disks.
+Kaine, Tapp and Light, three teenaged friends and EFM trainees, are on the colony during the attack, and find a dying Giganos spy who gives them three disks.
 Chased by Giganos' weapons, the trio enters the colony's dock and finds the Dragonars.

 Using the disks, they activate the machines and use them to protect the colony.
 However, since the Dragonars are keyed to only be operable by their initial user, the three friends find themselves forced to become the Earth Alliance military's first Metal Armor pilots, and it becomes the earth federation during the war faced against the advanced technology and veterans of the Giganos forces.